-Prior to joining RMI, Alisa worked for Seventhwave, a nonprofit energy efficiency company in Madison Wisconsin, where she served as an Energy Engineer and Project Manager.
-At Seventhwave, Alisa provided technical assistance to building owners and design teams to help inform a more energy efficient building design.
-Although she analyzed all types of commercial buildings, she specialized in multifamily buildings and supermarkets.
-She also researched and wrote publications on building energy conservation measures including demand control kitchen ventilation, high efficiency refrigerated display cases, lighting task tuning, and cold climate facades.
+Prior to joining RMI, Alisa worked for Seventhwave, a nonprofit energy efficiency company in Madison, Wisconsin, where she served as an Energy Engineer and Project Manager.
+At Seventhwave, Alisa provided technical assistance to building owners and design teams to help inform a more energy-efficient building design.
+She also researched and wrote publications on building energy conservation measures including demand control kitchen ventilation, high-efficiency refrigerated display cases, lighting task tuning, and cold climate facades.

 B.S., Mechanical Engineering (minor in Engineering for Energy Sustainability), University of Wisconsin–Madison